KamiC6238/ayanami/README.md

 # About this project
 It's a free online pixel art drawing tool.
+Feel free to share your drawing with me at [danzzzzsama@gmail.com](mailto:danzzzzsama@gmail.com) — I’d love to feature it on a special website!

 ![alt text](image.png)